brendandawes/PlasticPlayer/README.md

 ---------

 You can enclose this project in whatever you see fit but I've included the .stl files for you to use and either print at home of send to a service such as Shapeways to create the enclosure.
 Once you have that you can place the parts and then snap-fit the enclosure back together.

+To provide power to the Plastic Player, I used a panel mount female USB (see parts list above) which I then attached to another USB lead I had cut up, wiring the cut end to the panel mount USB and plugging the male end into the Espruino as normal.

 NFC Tags
 --------